General Instructions :-

 In the following passage, some words have been deleted.
 Read the passage carefully and select the most appropriate option to fill in each blank.

-Select the most appropriate option to fill in blank no. 4.
+Select the most appropriate option to fill in blank number 2.

 Select the most appropriate option to fill in the blank.